sass/node-sass/README.md

 Starting from v3.0.0:

 * `this` refers to a contextual scope for the immediate run of `sass.render` or `sass.renderSync`

+* `this.options.mode` denotes the current render mode as either `'sync'` or `'async'` allowing importers to tune implementation (or emit an error if needed).
+Call `done()` in either mode or you can `return` results for synchronous operations if you prefer.

 * importers can return error and LibSass will emit that error in repsonse.
 For instance: